-Define a directed wavelength in the torus topology as follows.
-Each wavelength consists of an upward directed wavelength and a downward directed wavelength as described next.
-An upward directed wavelength is directed upwards along any column and to the right along any row, as as illustrated in figure 6a.
-On the other hand, a downward directed wavelength is directed downwards along any column and to the left along any row.
+We first explain the off-line algorithm in [19], [20].
+Define a directed wavelength in a torus network as follows.
+Each wavelength consists of an upward directed wavelength and a downward directed wavelength.
+An upward directed wavelength is directed upwards along any column and to the right along any row.
+A downward directed wavelength is directed downwards along any column and to the left along any row.

-We shall apply column-first routing where each lightpath travels along the source column and then along the destination row.
-In addition, each lightpath is supported by no more than one directed wavelength, i.e. if it travels upwards along the source column, then it must travel to the right along the destination row according to the definition of a directed wavelength.
-The main idea of our RWA algorithm is based on the following observation.
+We apply column-first routing where each lightpath travels along the source column and then along the destination row.
+In addition, each lightpath is supported by no more than one directed wavelength, i.e. if it travels upwards along the source column, then it must travel to the right along the destination row.
+Under column-first routing, a set of sessions from distinct source columns to distinct destination rows can all be supported on a single directed wavelength, which can be either upward or downward directed [20], as shown in Fig. 6.